Raikiri/LegitEngine/README.md

 # LegitEngine
-A simple Vulkan framework with approachable architecture
+A simple Vulkan framework with approachable architecture.
+Quite legit too.

 # Why?
 While there are plenty of Vulkan tutorials around, most of them follow the most simple monolith/monobrick program architecture similar to (example from https://vulkan-tutorial.com/)